jhuckaby/PoolNoodle/README.md

 ### Static Hosting

 In addition to routing requests to custom Node.js scripts, you can also host static files in custom locations.
 Static files are served from the parent (web server) process, and not routed to workers (for efficiency).
 To set this up, declare a `static` object in your app's configuration file.
-The object keys should be URI match patterns (regexp strings), and the values should be base filesystem paths where your static files live.
+The object keys should be URI match patterns (regex strings), and the values should be base filesystem paths where your static files live.
 Example:

 ```js
 "static": {